MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-aks-engine.md

 ---

-# Add Azure Kubernetes Services (AKS) Engine to the Azure Stack Marketplace
+# Add the Azure Kubernetes Services (AKS) Engine to the Azure Stack Marketplace

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can offer the Azure Kubernetes Services (AKS) Engine as a Marketplace item to your users.
+You can offer the Azure Kubernetes Services (AKS) Engine as a marketplace item to your users.
 Your users can then deploy a Kubernetes cluster in a single, coordinated operation.
+This article walks you through the steps you need to make the AKS Engine available to your users in both connected and disconnected environments.
+The AKS Engine depends a service principle and in offered in the marketplace, a custom script and the AKS Base Image.

 The [AKS Engine](https://github.com/Azure/aks-engine) uses a built image, the AKS Base Image.
 Any AKS Engine version depends on a specific image version that you can make available in your Azure Stack.
 Check the table listing the AKS Engine versions and corresponding Kubernetes version at [Supported Kubernetes Versions](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#supported-kubernetes-versions).

-This article walks you through the steps you need to make the AKS Engine available to your users in both connected and disconnected environments.
-The AKS Engine depends on a custom script, and the AKS Base Image offered in the marketplace.

 > [!IMPORTANT]
 > The AKS Engine is currently in public preview.